opnsense/docs/source/manual/proxy.rst

 --------------
 Authenticators
 --------------
-User authentication can be done using OPNsense standard and build-in authenticators.
+User authentication can be done using OPNsense standard and built-in authenticators.
 Currently these include:

 * LDAP (incl.
 Microsoft Active Directory)